MsDora, former teacher and Certified Christian Counselor shares tips for smooth relationships with friends and encounters with strangers.

-Friends who help friends shoulder their responsibilities will find reason to pray for each other.
-They all have the same needs in the interest of their friendship: wisdom in interpersonal skills, capacity to love and forgive, humility of spirit.
+Friends who help friends shoulder their responsibilities will find reasons to pray for each other.
+They all have the same needs in the interest of their friendship: wisdom in interpersonal skills, capacity to love and forgive, and humility of spirit.

 “If ever love reaches its best and purest, it ought to be when we are standing before God.3” When one friend enters the throne room of God, he takes the others and requests the same blessings and successes for all.

 Friends with whom you share accountability become a great asset to your success.
 At your moment of weakness, they become your strength.
 You also learn to be strong for them, and eventually all become stronger.

 1. Gannon Ph.D., Michelle, Do You Make Time for Friends (1/17/2011)

 2. Miller, J. R., The Hidden Life Grace Gems (1895)

 Scripture references are from the New Living Translation, unless otherwise noted.